BiscottiMuncher/FogStuff/README.md

 # FogStuff
-Repository for all the scripts and snapins ive written for FOG
+Repository for all the scripts, snapins, and everyting else ive written for FOG